kecbigmt/docgent/docs/memory-bank/activeContext.md

 ## Next Steps

-1. **Implement GitHub Permalink Integration**: Update the RAG corpus file registration to use GitHub permalinks as displayName instead of file paths.
+1. ✅ **Implement GitHub Permalink Integration**: The RAG corpus file registration now uses GitHub permalinks as displayName instead of file paths.

-3. **Migrate Existing RAG Corpus**: Remove all files currently registered in the RAG corpus and re-register them with the new permalink-based displayName format.
+2. ✅ **Migrate Existing RAG Corpus**: A migration tool has been created to remove all files currently registered in the RAG corpus and re-register them with the new permalink-based displayName format.

-4. **Citation UI Improvements**: Further refine how sources are presented to users in Slack messages with clickable links to the original documents.
+3. ✅ **Citation UI Improvements**: Further refine how sources are presented to users in Slack messages with clickable links to the original documents.

 ## Active Decisions and Considerations